ctaintor/kafkajs/docs/Configuration.md

 new Kafka({
   clientId: 'my-app',
   brokers: ['kafka1:9092', 'kafka2:9092'],
-  requestTimeout: 25000
+  requestTimeout: 25000,
 })
 ```

 ## <a name="retry"></a> Default Retry

-The `retry` option can be used to set the configuration of the retry mechanism, which is used to retry connections and API calls to Kafka (when using producers or consumers).
+The `retry` option can be used to set the configuration of the retry mechanism, which is used to
+retry connections and API calls to Kafka (when using producers or consumers).

 The retry mechanism uses a randomization function that grows exponentially.
 [Detailed example](RetryDetailed.md)

-If the max number of retries is exceeded the retrier will throw `KafkaJSNumberOfRetriesExceeded` and interrupt.
-Producers will bubble up the error to the user code; Consumers will wait the retry time attached to the exception (it will be based on the number of attempts) and perform a full restart.
+If the max number of retries is exceeded the retrier will throw `KafkaJSNumberOfRetriesExceeded` and
+interrupt.
+Producers will bubble up the error to the user code; Consumers will wait the retry time
+attached to the exception (it will be based on the number of attempts) and perform a full restart.

-__Available options:__
+**Available options:**

 | option              | description                                                                                                             | default             |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------- | ------------------- |